Good stuff

 What is it?

-This is the latest Mercedes-Benz GLE, only the second Mercedes SUV to wear the name but in fact the latest in a line of successful Benz 4x4s that trace their roots back to the M-Class of 1997.
-Mercedes proudly says it invented the premium SUV class, but conveniently skips the part about BMW’s X5 and Volvo’s XC90 making a better fist of it in the intervening couple of decades.
+This is the Mercedes-Benz GLE, only the second Mercedes SUV to wear the name but in fact the latest in a line of successful Benz 4x4s that trace their roots back to the M-Class of 1997.
+Mercedes proudly says it invented the premium SUV class, but conveniently ignores the BMW X5 and Volvo XC90 making a better fist of it in the intervening couple of decades.

-No longer though – the new GLE is a very complete car.
-Among the headlines for this version is an 80mm stretch in wheelbase, carving out enough room for seven seats – a first-time feature in the GLE.
-In fact, the interior as a whole is one of the leaps over the outgoing GLE, resplendent with its massive twin 12.3-inch screens, modern ambience and general air of solidity.
+That might not be the case any longer, though – launched in 2019, the Mk2 GLE is a very complete car.
+An 80mm stretch in the wheelbase over the old version carved out enough room for seven seats; a first-time feature in the GLE.
+In fact, the interior as a whole is one of the leaps over the previous GLE, resplendent with its massive twin 12.3in screens and general air of solidity.

 Tell me about the engines.

-Under the bonnet, the GLE depends on Mercedes' latest family of engines, which means once you’re beyond the four-cylinder GLE300d, it’s straight sixes, not V6s, that do the work.
-And good though the four-pot is, it’s the larger 3.0-litre engine you’ll really want.
-It suits the GLE to a tee, and once you do the maths on the extra equipment brought along with it, becomes more of a no-brainer.
+Under the bonnet, the GLE depends on Mercedes' latest family of engines, which means once you’re beyond the four-cylinder GLE 300d (265bhp, 406lb ft), it’s straight sixes, not V6s, that do the work.
+And good though the four-pot is, it’s the larger 3.0-litres (there’s a petrol and a diesel) you really want.
+They suit the GLE to a tee, and once you do the maths on the extra equipment brought along with it, they become more of a no-brainer.

 What if I need more electrification?